 Is It Time For a Complete Restructure of Our Care System?

 Although the issue has attracted significant political attention, and there have been some measures taken by the government to address the problem, it is nowhere near sufficient, especially in the long-term.
 Indeed, despite recent proclamations about the end of austerity, there are few signs that local authorities will receive anything like the funding boost the IFS says is needed to increase social care budgets sufficiently over the next decade.
+NHS England is involved in the ongoing debates about healthcare integration and restructuring in the UK, with proposals for devolving its budget to local governments as a solution for improving service delivery and accountability.

 Understanding Social Enterprises